Frequency Doubling: Long Pulses Cause Trouble

 - Absorption of the high infrared intensity subsequently leads to damage.
 (The second-harmonic light is also absorbed, but has a lower intensity.)

 This explains why frequency doubling with nanosecond pulses works better.
 In continuous-wave operation, the situation should be even worse, as the color centers would have even much more time to build up.
 A solution can be intracavity doubling, where far lower optical intensities are required for efficient conversion: the non-converted infrared light is “recycled” in the laser resonator.
 However, intracavity doubling is limited in average power, as mentioned above.

 Of course, one may use a crystal material which does not have these temporary color centers.
 The authors reported slightly better results with LBO, but unfortunately without elaborating on damage and induced absorption.
 LBO is probably better in this respect, although it does need to be operated with higher intensities due to its lower nonlinearity.
 Even if damage is no issue, it is sometimes difficult to reach sufficiently high intensities with long pulses or in continuous-wave operation.

 So we see that frequency doubling long pulses (and in continuous-wave operation) can be problematic.
-The Spotlight article of 2007-03-05 explained why very short pulses are also involving difficulties – for entirely different reasons.
+The Photonics Spotlight 2007-03-05 explained why very short pulses are also involving difficulties – for entirely different reasons.

 This article is a posting of the Photonics Spotlight, authored by Dr. Rüdiger Paschotta.
 You may link to this page and cite it, because its location is permanent.
 See also the RP Photonics Encyclopedia.